cassell/Parm/README.md

 	$f->addBinding(new Parm\Binding\DateBinding("create_date",'<',new \DateTime()));

 ### Updating
-Updating a record.
-(Updates are minimal and only update the fields that change)
+Updates are minimal and create an UPDATE statement only for the fields that change.
+If the first name is changing this example will generate "UPDATE user SET first_name = 'John' WHERE user_id = 17;"

 	$user = User::findId(17);
-	$user->setFirstName("John"); // this will only cause a minimal update statement only changing the first name if it is different than what was just retrieved from the database
+	$user->setFirstName("John");
 	$user->save();

 ### Deleting
 Deleting a single record.